FloatingHero/FloatingHero/README.md

 🌱 API REST development

 ## About me:
 I'm from Canary Islands, Spain.
-I studied Web Development in 2018 and I have worked in Atlantic Systems for 3 months.
+I studied Web Development in 2018 and I have worked in Atlantic Systems for 3 months and working in Hidramar as Laravel & Vue developer.
 I love the backend development and I'm learning Express currently, using Typescript in these projects.